-A ship crew must be prepared all the time to tackle and fight against any kind of emergencies which can arise due to reasons such as rough weather, machinery malfunction, pirate attack, human error etc. Such emergencies can lead to fire, collision, flooding, grounding, environmental pollution, and loss of life.
-To stress the importance of training for different emergency procedures and duties of personnel, muster list is provided onboard ship.
+A ship’s crew must be prepared at all times to tackle and fight any kind of emergencies which can arise due to reasons such as rough weather, machinery malfunction, pirate attack, human error etc. Such emergencies can lead to a fire, collision, flooding, grounding, environmental pollution, and loss of life.

-A muster list is basically a list which is displayed in prominent areas of the vessel so that every crew member on onboard can read it on a go.
-Some of the important areas where the muster list is posted are- Bridge, Engine room, accommodation alleyways etc., areas where ship’s crew spends the maximum of their time.
+Owing to it being a document that specifies the job that every crew member is assigned with in case of an emergency, it must be displayed at every conspicuous location onboard.
+Some of the important areas where the muster list is posted are- Bridge, Engine room, accommodation alleyways etc. – areas where ship’s crew spends the maximum of their time.

 The Important features which are displayed in the muster lists are:

 Types of Emergency and different alarms for the same

 Main emergencies such as fire, man overboard, abandon ship, oil spill etc. are listed along with dedicated visual and audible alarms.
 The alarms and indications are visually specified in the list, for further clarity.
 It includes details of the GA alarm and PA system and action to be taken by crew and passengers when this alarm is sounded.
 The list specifies how the order to abandon ship will be given, which is usually by the Master’s verbal order.